BenJamesbabala/panoptic-deeplab/README.md

-# Writing a Panoptic Segmentation task from the DeepLab paper.
+# Writting a Panoptic Segmentation task from the DeepLab paper.